You are currently browsing the tag archive for the ‘sports’ tag.

 Release Date: September 23, 1949

 In this short Goofy orders some home training devices to improve his condition.
 All his attempts fail, of course, sometimes in surprisingly long and elaborate gags, involving great situation comedy.
-It’s this cartoon Roger Rabbit watches in ‘Who Framed Roger Rabbit’ from 1988.
+It’s this cartoon Roger Rabbit watches in the cinema in ‘Who Framed Roger Rabbit?‘ from 1988.

 Like the earlier great sports cartoons it uses a posh voice over, who’s completely out of tune with Goofy’s antics with his home training gear.
 The action is a bit slow, however, and the animators make no attempts to synchronize their character’s lip movements with the now obligate Goofy vocalizations.